Defining a machining coordinate system (#CS DEF, #CS ON/OFF, #CS MODE ON/OFF)

 Example 3

 If several coordinate systems are selected in succession, e.g. with CS ON [...] (without CS_ID), they form a new linked total CS.
-This must be deselected step by step by a corresponding #CS OFF.
+This must be deselected step by step by corresponding #CS OFF.

 Example of multiple programming of CS (without CS_ID):

-N010 #CS ON [0,0,0,0,0,20] (Define and activate a CS with)
+N010 #CS ON [0,0,0,0,0,20] (Define and activate a CS under)

 (automatically defined ID 1)